 3. A reduction target, which identifies a goal for reducing GHG emissions by a set year.

 4. Reduction strategies, which describe the actions the community intends to take to achieve the reduction target.
 Each strategy should identify the amount of GHGs that will be reduced once the strategy is implemented.
 The project will also estimate benefits of existing programs.

 5. An implementation and monitoring program to track progress toward the reduction target and the status of the reduction strategies.
 A CAP Consistency Checklist for future development projects is included in the implementation program.

-The CAP will build on the community’s progress on sustainability initiatives.
-The CAP will integrate both new opportunities and effective programs from the previous documents.
-The CAP will include revisions of the technical analyses in the existing GHG Emissions Reduction Plan, SIP and Municipal CAP, and will address local, regional, and state GHG reduction measures that have been implemented since the GHG Reduction Plan was adopted in 2010.
-The CAP will rely on the most up-to-date guidance, methods, and science to identify sources of GHGs and develop strategies to reduce emissions.
+The CAP builds on the community’s progress on sustainability initiatives and integrates both new opportunities and effective programs from the previous documents.
+The CAP includes revisions of the technical analyses in the existing GHG Emissions Reduction Plan, SIP and Municipal CAP, and will address local, regional, and state GHG reduction measures that have been implemented since the GHG Reduction Plan was adopted in 2010.
+The CAP relies on the most up-to-date guidance, methods, and science to identify sources of GHGs and develop strategies to reduce emissions.

-The reduction measures in a CAP can help community members save money on utility and fuel bills, contribute to the local economy, promote a healthy and active lifestyle, and conserve and protect natural resources, among other advantages.
-A Qualified GHG Reduction Strategy will allow for streamlined review of greenhouse gas emissions for future development projects that are consistent with the CAP.
+The reduction measures in the CAP can help community members save money on utility and fuel bills, contribute to the local economy, promote a healthy and active lifestyle, and conserve and protect natural resources, among other advantages.
+A Qualified GHG Reduction Strategy allows for streamlined review of greenhouse gas emissions for future development projects that are consistent with the CAP.

 Public Review Process

 A series of public meetings were held to solicit input on the draft Climate Action Plan:

 - December 11, 2014 – Review of Draft CAP by the Sustainability Commission

 - January 6, 2014 – Joint Planning Commission and Sustainability Commission meeting on Draft CAP and draft General Plan Amendment